EU, ECB working on Greece exit contingency: trade commissioner

 The prospect of SYRIZA winning the election has sent the euro and markets across the continent tumbling this week.

-Earlier this week, the country's president said Greeks had withdrawn up to 800 million euros ($1 billion) from banks as the political uncertainty deepened.
+Earlier this week, the country's president said Greeks had withdrawn up to 800 million euros from banks as the political uncertainty deepened.

 In a further blow, the European Central Bank said it had halted liquidity operations with some Greek banks because their capital was too depleted.